justege/RL4Trading/README.md

 One of the simplest strategy established with MACD, is to identify MACD crossovers.
 The rules are as follows.
 Buy signal: MACD rises above the signal line
 Sell signal: MACD falls below the signal line

+**It also includes backtesting, model evaluation and sharpe ratio**